ANCL/double_sls_controller/README.md

 # in a new terminal
 roslaunch double_sls_controller double_sls_node.launch
 ```
+Note: Sometimes the two drones may not switch mode and arm together.
+Please try relaunching if that happens.
 ### 5. Run Dynamic Reconfigure Gui
 ```
 # in a new terminal